Prep Time: 15 minutes

 Place the broccoli in the upper left zone, and the pancetta in the upper right zone, then broil for 10 minutes.

-Stir the egg yolks into the spaghetti; the pasta water will thin out the sauce.
+During the broil stir the egg yolks into the spaghetti; the pasta water will thin out the sauce.
 Season to taste with salt and pepper.
 Top with grated parmesan cheese.

 Prepare the Caesar dressing.
 In the small bowl with 1 tsp egg yolk, add the juice of ½ a lemon, 1 tsp Worcestershire sauce, ¼ cup olive oil, and 2 tbsp parmesan cheese.
 Whisk to combine and season to taste with salt and pepper.